kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ## Interfaces and Classes

-Click on the image below to see the classes and interfaces
+Click on the image below to view the UML Class and Interface Diagram, which is also [here](/assests/images/class-diagram.png)

 ![Class Diagram](/assets/images/class-diagram.png)